-NAME:John Q. Sample DATE: Over the last 2 weeks, how often have you been bothered by any of the following problems? (use "\scriv" to indicate your answer) in it it is and day Herrita Chris he art to their last 1.
-Little interest or pleasure in doing things 0 1 1 3 2.
-Feeling down, depressed, or hopeless 0 ✓.
-2 3 Trouble falling or staying asleep, or sleeping too much 0 1 1 3 4.
+IAME:John Q. Sample DATE: Over the last 2 weeks, how often have you been bothered by any of the following problems? (use "\scriv" to indicate your answer) W. Lind grand part Mary Hall Heart treet the Little interest or pleasure in doing things 0 1 1 3 2.
+Feeling down, depressed, or hopeless 0 √.
+2 3 Trouble falling or staying asleep, or sleeping too much 0 1 ✓ 3 4.
 Feeling tired or having little energy 0 1 2 / 5.
 Poor appetite or overeating 0 1 2 3 Feeling bad about yourself-or that you are a failure or have let yourself or your family down 0 1 V 3 7.
 Trouble concentrating on things, such as reading the newspaper or watching television 0 1 V 3 Moving or speaking so slowly that other people could have noticed.
-Or the opposite-being so fidgety or restless that you have been moving around a lot more than usual 0 1 1 3 Thoughts that you would be better off dead, or of hurting yourself in some way € 1 2 3 add columns: 2 + 10 + 3 (Healthcare professional: For interpretation of TOTAL, please refer to accompanying scoring card).
-15 10.
-If you checked off any problems, how difficult have these problems made it for you to do your work, take care of things at home, or get along with other people? s ot difficult at a omewhat diffic ery difficult xtremely difficu ult
+Or the opposite-being so fidgety or restless that you have been moving around a lot more than usual 0 1 1 3 Thoughts that you would be better off dead, or of hurting yourself in some way € 1 2 3 add columns: 2 + 10 + 3 (Healthcare professional: For interpretation of to please refer to accompanying scoring card). ГОТАЦ TOTAL: 15 10.
+If you checked off any problems, how difficult have these problems made it for you to do your work, take care of things at home, or get along with other people?
+Si ot difficult at all omewhat difficult ery difficult dremely difficult oppyright to look high first reserved.
+Topicalesed that permission.
+Think in both a diddentark of high me.